HR Guide to IVF Benefits: Companies that cover IVF and why this is vital for employers

 Bain Capital 🏆

-The private investment firm, Bain Capital, works closely with its employees to provide extensive and inclusive benefits for all.
-Bain Capital are leading the way in the financial services world by making actionable and concrete changes to help create an inclusive and diverse workplace for their people.
+The private investment firm, Bain Capital, works closely with its employees to provide extensive, generous fertility benefits for all.
+The financial services company is leading the way in the sector by making actionable and concrete changes to help create an inclusive and diverse workplace for their people.
 Fertifa supports Bain employees going through all reproductive health and family forming journeys.
 This includes fertility treatments like IVF!

 Meta 🏆

 Formerly known as Facebook, Meta now operates Facebook, Instagram, Threads, and WhatsApp among a group of other platforms.
-Meta's fertility benefits include financial support and an allowance for employees going through IVF.
+Meta's fertility benefits include financial support and an allowance for employees going through IVF and associated fertility drugs, as well as access to additional resources and services for issues concerning fertility, menopause, men's health, women's health and family-forming.

 Apple

 Apple was one of the first companies to provide fertility benefits for their employees in the US and they have now extended their comprehensive fertility benefits to UK employees.
-The company's medical coverage plan covers fertility treatments, including IVF, as well as counselling and support to guide individuals through the difficult fertility journey.
+The company's medical plan covers fertility treatments, including IVF, as well as counselling, access to infertility services, and support to guide individuals through the difficult fertility journey.

 Centrica 🏆